 Online students are afforded several ways to engage with their education.
 There’s a self-directed format, meaning you can begin a course at the beginning of every month.
 Group learning typically consists of several students who follow a specific start-and-end date, as well as various assignments.
 A typical course requires completion of a number of assignments submitted online, and interaction with your instructor and/or other students through the online learning portal, Brightspace.
 There are several other course formats as well that can fit your needs.

 No. Our online graduate programs do not require the GRE or GMAT tests.

 Find your place at our 474-acre campus on the shore of Sebago Lake.
 With more than 40 academic programs to choose from, and a robust extracurricular club and athletics environment, Saint Joseph’s home on the lake is the perfect place to prepare for your future.

 Offering distance education for learners of all ages since 1976, Saint Joseph’s online programs include certificates, associate, bachelor’s, and master’s degrees—academic levels that suit your level.

 Ready for the next step?
 Continue below to learn more about Saint Joseph’s campus programs, history, and extracurricular activities like student clubs and athletics.

 Advance your career with our online programs—from certificates on up to master’s degrees.
-We have provided distance learning for nearly 30 years, so you can count on our expertise to prepare you for your future.
+We have provided distance learning for 40 years, so you can count on our expertise to prepare you for your future.